 Benefits of mechanical pencils

 When the lead runs out on a mechanical pencil, you just insert a new one.
-This not only saves you a lot of hassle and mess, it also means mechanical pencils can provide more consistent lines, enabling you to create more precise drawings and neater handwriting.
+This not only saves you a lot of hassle and mess, it also means mechanical pencils can provide more consistent lines, enabling you to create more precise drawings and neater handwritten notes.
 That makes them the obvious choice for technical draftsmanship, of course, but that’s not all they're good for.

-How to choose a mechanical pencil
+How to choose the best mechanical pencil

 The first is the diameter of the lead you wish to use.
 If you wish to draw very fine lines, you’ll want to go for a 0.3mm lead.
 For writing and most drawing, you’ll probably prefer a 0.5mm lead.
 A thicker, 0.7mm lead, meanwhile, may be better for sketching and non-detailed drawing.
 Other sizes are also available for specialist uses.

 Another consideration is the hardness of the lead.
-A soft lead is darker and more prone to smudging, while a hard lead is better for leaving light, fine lines.
+A soft lead will be darker and more prone to smudging, while a hard lead is better for leaving light, fine lines.
 Softness is represented by a number followed by ‘B’; the higher the number, the softer the lead.
 Hardness is represented by a number followed by ‘H’; the higher the number, the harder the lead.
 Finally, ‘F’ and ‘HB’ leads lie in the middle.